Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Kohn--Sham density functional theory

-In the rest of this section, we shall rewrite the discrete Kohn-Sham equation \cref{ks:discrete} as a fixed-point problem with respect to the density matrix.
+In the rest of this section, we shall rewrite the discrete Kohn--Sham equations \cref{ks:discrete} as a fixed-point problem with respect to the density matrix.
 The density matrix formalism is fundamental for introducing the stochastic DFT methods.

 Let $\D:=\big\{\dm\in\C^{\dof\times \dof}:~\dm=\dm^\ct\big\}$ be the space for Hermite matrices, endowed with the Frobenius inner product $(A,B)_{\F} :=\tr(A^\ct B)$.
 The admissible set of discrete density matrices for an $N$-electron system is given by